devmachine21/Exercise-03a-Colors-And-Particles/README.md

 Exercise for MSCH-C220

-The third installment, adding music, sound effects, and a few more "juicy" features to a simple brick-breaker game.
+The final step adding "juicy" features to a simple brick-breaker game.
 ## To play

 Move the paddle using A and D. Help the ball break all the bricks.